 Participants should be aware that this workshop runs Sunday through Thursday.
 Discounted lodging rates end after Wednesday night.
 If your flight is on Friday out of Montrose, we recommend having dinner in Telluride on Thursday night and taking Telluride Express to Montrose after dinner.
 TSRC scientists are eligible for the corporate rate ($119 + tax) at the Hampton Inn (970-547-4120) next to the airport.
 The Holiday Inn Express is also a good option too although we do not have a discount with them.

 We wish to ensure an intimate workshop setting, with no more than 20 to 25 participants.
 If you are interested in attending, but have not received an invitation, please contact the workshop organizer before registering.

 TSRC is about expanding the frontiers of science, exploring new ideas, and building collaborations.
 The workshop schedule will allow for substantial unstructured time for participants to talk and think.
 All participants are expected to stay for the entire duration of the workshop.
 Scientists are encouraged to consider bringing family or friends.
 Telluride offers a number of options for children's camps (including Telluride Academy, Aha School for the Arts, and Pinhead Institute).
 There is more information on childcare, camps, and family activities on TSRC's website.
 Feel free to contact TSRC's staff to help with any planning and/or coordinating care.

-All cancelled registrations are subject to a $25 Cancellation Fee.
-TSRC can only guarantee a refund for the balance of fees and lodging charges paid when a refund is requested prior to the Cancellation Deadline that is specific to each workshop, which in this case is 06/18/2022.
+, and a $100 cancellation fee will apply if cancellations occur after a lodging fee payment is completed.
+TSRC can only guarantee a refund for the remaining lodging fees if requested prior to the cancellation deadline that is specific to each lodging provider.
 TSRC always recommends that participants purchase travel insurance to protect against unforeseen, last-minute travel plan changes.